10 Apps for Parents to Monitor Kids' Mobile Use

 You can also track your kids with the Find My Friends app.
 Instead of opening the Find My Friends app each time you want to check your child's location, you can follow this shortcut in iMessage:

 - Go to a text message thread with you and your child

 - Click the ⓘ button at the top right of the screen

 How to Track Your Child's Screen Time Using Your iPhone

-In order to monitor your child's screen time and usage, you will need access to their device.
+In order to monitor your child's iphone, screen time, and usage, you will need access to their device.
 Follow these steps to see a full report:

 - On your kid's phone, navigate to Settings

 - Tap Turn On Screen Time